Jafar-Rezazadeh/jafar.rezazadeh-next.js/README.md

-# web app for resume build using next.js
+# web app for resume built using next.js